yehonadav/python_course/exercises/README.md

 ```from exercises.data import get_data```
 ```data = get_data(10)```
 loop over 10 items and get the first item
-who's age is under 13 and print the item keys
+who's age is under 13 & print the item keys
-& values. if none of the items has and age
+& values. if none of the items has an age
 less than 13 print a message saying all the
 people are old.